jasonlau/jQuery-Screw/README.txt

 Options
 ---------------------------------------------------------------------
 Name: loadingHTML
-Description: A string consisting of optional HTML which is before the object is loaded.
-This option is only used if a insertion position class is not used.
+Description: A string consisting of optional HTML which is displayed before the object is loaded.

 ---------------------------------------------------------------------
 Classes